Addendum: On the Type of the Spin Polarization Dependence of the Neutrino Mass and Charge

-Analysis of electroweak processes on nuclei assumed \cite{10} that $F_{2\nu}$ and $G_{2\nu}$ must have the same size.
+Analysis of electroweak processes on nuclei assumed [10] that $F_{2\nu}$ and $G_{2\nu}$ must have the same size.
 Therefore, without loss of generality, we may write

-where $g_{1\nu}(0)$ and $g_{2\nu}(0)$ are the normal components of a particle anapole \cite{11} and electric dipole moments.
-The functions $\Phi_{i\nu}(\vec{q^{2}})$ characterize the anomalous behavior of the axial-vector form factors.
+where $g_{1\nu}(0)$ and $g_{2\nu}(0)$ are the normal components of the particle anapole [11] and electric dipole moments.
+The functions $\Phi_{i\nu}(\vec{q^{2}})$ characterize the anomalous behavior of axial-vector form factors.

 According to the correspondence principle, each term in (\ref{10}) as well as in (\ref{5}), corresponds to the definite approximation.
-This sight at the interaction axial-vector nature quality explains the fact that $G_{1\nu}(0)$ and $G_{2\nu}(0)$ give the full static size of a Dirac particle anapole and electric dipole moments:
+This sight on the interaction axial-vector nature quality explains the fact that $G_{1\nu}(0)$ and $G_{2\nu}(0)$ give the full static sizes of the Dirac particle anapole and electric dipole moments:

-Of them ${\it a_{\nu}^{full}}$ also can be measured experimentally \cite{12}.
-For $d_{\nu}^{full}$ as well as for $e_{\nu}^{full}$ and $\mu_{\nu}^{full}$ there exist laboratory and cosmological restrictions \cite{13,14}.
+Of them ${\it a_{\nu}^{full}}$ also can be measured experimentally [12].
+For $d_{\nu}^{full}$ as well as for $e_{\nu}^{full}$ and $\mu_{\nu}^{full}$ there exist laboratory and cosmological restrictions [13,14].

-The purpose of the present work is to discuss the problem of the neutrino latent mass investigating its interaction with field of electroweak emission in the polarization type dependence.
+The purpose of the present work is to discuss the problem of the neutrino latent mass investigating its interaction with the field of electroweak emission in the polarization type dependence.
 First of all we consider the elastic scattering of longitudinal polarized massive Dirac neutrinos by nuclei of the electric $(Z)$ and weak $(Z_{W})$ charges

 at the account of their Coulomb, weak and the united electroweak masses and currents.
 Next, all they will be reanalyzed for the transversal case of an incoming particle polarization.
 In conclusion we present some implications implied from these considerations.